-Another parameter that is maintained in the tool database is the position angle CW.
+In addition, you specify the parameter Reverse the tool CW.
 It defines the working positions of tools that are not driven tools (turning tools).

 The tilt angle of the B axis is not maintained with the tool data.
 This angle needs to be defined in the tool call or when inserting the tool.